clarkfitzg/sta141c-winter19/README.md

 __OK__

 - Talking about general approaches.
 - Using short snippets of code (5 lines or so) from lecture, Piazza, or other sources.
   Acknowledge where it came from in a comment or in the assignment.

 __NOT OK__

+- Any violations of the UC Davis code of student conduct.
 - Using other people's code without acknowledging it.
 - Copying large blocks of code.
 - Storing your code in a publicly available repository.
-- Offering to pay someone else to do your assignment.